A Few Spaces Remaining!

 What is the living situation?

-- We live together in a community center, school or rented home in a neighborhood.
+At most program sites we live together in a community center, school or rented home in a neighborhood.
 While basic, accommodations are clean and comfortable.

 - We provide bunk beds or floor mattresses.
 You bring your own sheets and pillow.
 You will have a shelf or cubby for storing clothes and personal items.